briandalpa/company-profile/README.md

 Company background and mission information.

 **Products & Service**
-Overview of COMAC’s aircraft, products, and services.
+Overview of AERVI’s aircraft, products, and services.

 **Teams**
 Team and leadership presentation.